Devblog artikkel om Agder, nr. 10

 The emphasis that my article in Fædrelandsvennen on 20 April 2020 gave to Agdermøtet's potential role as a unifying arena to respond to the challenges we face has to be understood as an ideal claim.
-The private sector is hardly interested in implementing strategies that have as a goal moving from an petroleum-based economy to a radically different economy.
+The private sector is likely less interested in implementing strategies that have as a goal moving from a petroleum-based economy to a radically different one.
 Agdermøtet will hopefully be interested in discussing this, and the outcome of such deliberations will in any case be both interesting and useful.

 There is an incipient understanding for thinking green and sustainable.
 A good example of this is that Kværner and Aker Solutions will merge (yet again), while a new company, Aker Horizons, with responsibility for offshore- and land-based wind energy as well as carbon capture, will be established.